 Is that the real Santa?
 How can he be in so many places at once?
 How does he fit in a chimney?
 Why does he like to hang out at the mall?
 Yep, the season of wonder is back (get your answers ready!) and it isn’t complete without a visit with Mr. Claus.
-Whether you want to sit down for a meal or just get a few quick photos and hear a token ho-ho-ho, there’s something for you if you read on!
+Whether you want to sit for a meal or just get a few quick insta-worthy photos and hear a token ho-ho-ho, there’s something for you if you read on!

 PLACES FOR QUICK SITS

 Set up in a glass house across from Starbucks, Oakbrook Center’s Santa experience will feature an interactive activity, snow and a digital countdown to Christmas.
 Save $5 on photos when you book a Monday-Wednesday through December 5.

 Nov.
 12-Dec.
 24; times vary and online reservations are recommended

 100 Oakbrook Center (glass pavilion across from Starbucks), Oak Brook

 Water Tower Place